jsxgraph/jsxgraph_website/src/gettingstarted/_steps.section.md

 # Next Steps

-The command _board.create(elementType, [parameters], attributes)_ is the central method in JSXGraph for adding new elements to a construction.
+The command `board.create(elementType, [parameters], attributes)` is the central method in JSXGraph for adding new elements to a construction.
-It takes at least two arguments: a string _elementType_ specifying the type of element (e.g., 'point', 'circle', 'functiongraph') and an array of parameters the element depends on, optionally followed by an object _attributes_.
+It takes at least two arguments: a string `elementType` specifying the type of element (e.g., `'point'`, `'circle'`, `'functiongraph'`) and an array of parameters the element depends on, optionally followed by an attributes object .

-Add two aditional points:
+Add two additional points:

 ```js
 var B = board.create('point', [-4, 5], {name: 'B'});
 var C = board.create('point', [-6, -5], {name: 'C'});
 ```

-The three points define the vertices of a triangle, which can then be created using these points as _parameters_:
+The three points define the vertices of a triangle, which can then be created using these points as parameters:

 ```js
 var p = board.create('polygon', [A, B, C]);